From Zero to Hero: Setting Up Your Mac for Development

 For this theme to work correctly you need powerline fonts.
 Install them using following github repo — https://github.com/powerline/fonts.
 You can find download instruction in readme file of that repo.

-Useful shortcuts —
+Useful shortcuts for iterm —

 • + T - New Tab